rafiul-arefeen/pokedex-javafx/README.md

 ```
 2. Import the project into your preferred Java IDE.
 3. Setup JavaFX.
+4. Download MySQL Connector and add the JAR file to project dependencies.
-4. Setup a MySQL database using the provided `pokemon.csv` or `pokemon.json` file.
+5. Setup a MySQL database using the provided `pokemon.csv` or `pokemon.json` file.
-5. Modify the `DatabaseController.java` file to use your specified username and password.
+6. Modify the `DatabaseController.java` file to use your specified username and password.
-6. Run `Main.java`.
+7. Run `Main.java`.

 ### Usage